2adapt/template-general/README.md

 psql --host=localhost --dbname=${PGUSER_FOR_PROJECT} --username=${PGUSER_FOR_PROJECT}

 # alternative: if the following PG* env variables are set, psql will use them:
-# PGHOST, PGDATABASE, PGUSER, PGPASSWORD
+# PGHOST, PGDATABASE, PGUSER, PGPASSWORD;
-# set those variables in config/env.sh, enter in the nix shell and verify again:
+# so we not should set those variables in config/env.sh, enter in the nix shell
+# and verify again:
 echo $PGHOST,$PGDATABASE,$PGUSER,$PGPASSWORD
 psql